Simplesam254/portfolio/README.md

         ###* Rex Design Ke *###

-#This is a portfolio website made for Lennox Otieno
+#This portfolio website was made for Lennox Otieno.

 WhatsApp me on +254716207987